TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Power Systems - Experimental Analysis.md

 ## Conclusions
 #### Interpretation of Data
 <!-- explain what the results of the experiments mean and what conclusions you draw -->
+For both experiments, the wattages were much lower than what was specified in the constraint for detailed design.
+This was expected due to the constraint wattage numbers being derived from maximum load values, which is not going to be achieved during standard operation.

 #### Final Thoughts
 <!-- Were constraints met? -->
+Yes, both constraints were met.
+The constraints were primarly about achieiving full functionality of the Camera and Receiver systems instead of the wattage numbers that were calculated using a maximum load.
+During both tests, the systems achieved full functionality, and the minimum function prototype testing used a simulated load to ensure that the power systems could maintain the rated voltages at the maximum load values.
+Since both aspects of the constraints were confirmed through testing, the team would consider both of these constraints met.